Customer testimonials: Happy customers are the best marketing

 3. But my emails go unanswered!

 If customers aren’t responding to your emails, try giving them an incentive to do so.

-We see companies do it all the time: fast food chains, energy companies, even universities, offer a cash reward in exchange for the completion of their survey.
+We see companies do it all the time: fast food chains, energy companies, and even universities offer a cash reward in exchange for the completion of their survey.

-Your incentive doesn’t have to be cash, just so long as it piques the interest of your customers.
+Your incentive doesn’t have to be cash, just so long as it piques the interest of your customers–like a big discount on their next purchase.
 Assess what you have that they value and offer it up.